-DCS users might run an HEI report to see an overview of all their DCS requests.
-This article will detail how to run a DCS request, and what the different columns are.
-See the column name in brackets.
+DCS users can run an HEI report to see an overview of all their DCS requests.
+This article will detail how to run a HEI report, and what the different columns are.

 General: